 (b) if the whole or any part of the amount owing to that person or authority is not paid he or it has, in respect thereof, the same rights and remedies against the employer as the worker has.

-83. Industrial award and partial incapacity
+83. Partially incapacitated workers, employment of

-(1) Notwithstanding any industrial award or industrial agreement, other than any award or certified agreement as those terms are defined in the Workplace Relations Act 1996 of the Commonwealth, where a worker is rendered less able to earn full wages by reason of an injury for which compensation is or has been payable under this Act, he may be employed at such wage, being such proportion of the full wage for work in the same employment, as he and the employer may agree as being appropriate to his earning capacity having regard to the nature and extent of his injury.
+(1) Notwithstanding any industrial award or industrial agreement, other than any award or certified agreement as those terms are defined in the Workplace Relations Act 1996 2 of the Commonwealth, where a worker is rendered less able to earn full wages by reason of an injury for which compensation is or has been payable under this Act, he may be employed at such wage, being such proportion of the full wage for work in the same employment, as he and the employer may agree as being appropriate to his earning capacity having regard to the nature and extent of his injury.

 (2) In default of agreement as to the appropriate proportion in any case that proportion may be determined by an arbitrator.